SIRHAMY/ChroniclingAmericaAPIWrapper/README.md

 Calling `fetch()` returns a generator of articles in JSON format.
 Articles are retrieved one [results] page at a time.
 To get the total number of pages available, use `get_total_pages()`.

+Or just run it from the terminal and then manipulate the output files direclty.

 ### Parameters

 Currently there's only one parameter.